WooheonHong/PUMAD/README.md

-PUMAD
+PU Learning for Multivariate Timeseries Anomaly Detection
 ==============

 **Author:** *[Wooheon Hong](https://www.linkedin.com/in/wooheon-hong-b33621200/)*, *[Minsoo Kim](https://github.com/km19809)* with Samsung Electronics

 **Date:** 2021.05.10 ~ 2022.
 04. 29

-PU Learning for Multivariate Timeseries Anomaly Detection
+ This is the pytorch implementation of the project

 ![pumad](puamd_structure.PNG)